top of page

 Testing Insights

-People wanted to have a view of all inventory items rather than in only specific houses
+People wanted to have a view of all inventory items rather than in only specific 'ingredient houses'.

-People expected "challenges" to be a main feature in the home page
+Users expected 'challenges' to be a main feature in the home page.

-People wanted to know exactly when in the game they can score points
+Users wanted to know exactly when in the game they can score points.

 Iteration